marianasmmattos/marianasmmattos/README.md

   <li> Figma & Git</li>
 </ul>

 We could say I can easily handle an interative API based website.
 Well, about me?
 I'm 22 years old from Rio de Janeiro - Brazil.
-I really love challanges and creating stuff, that's why I'm working with development.
+I really love challenges and creating stuff, that's why I'm working with development.
 I'm self-taught but also really like taking part of courses or whatever makes me learn with other people.
 That's kind of what i live for!
 I do also love watching serial killer movies but...
 Hope you guys can handle it.

 👯 Get in Touch with me <a href="https://in.linkedin.com/in/marianasmmattos">
   <img align="left" alt="Mariana Mattos - Linkedin" width="24px" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Linkedin.svg" />